VT-HEC Instructors, Presenters and Consultants

 renda Kennedy is an instructor in the HEC Early Childhood Education program.
 Currently, she is an early childhood and elementary special educator in the Windham Southwest Supervisory Union.
 Working at Twin Valley Elementary in Wilmington, she serves on the pre-school multi-tiered system of support, the crisis team and leadership committee.
 She is a 2008 graduate of the HEC Early Childhood Special Educator program.
 Brenda is dual certified in early childhood special education and elementary special education.
 She received her bachelor of arts degree in psychology/education with a minor in children’s literature from Marlboro College in 1999.
 She earned her master’s degree in special education with a concentration in early childhood special education and emotional and behavioral disorders from the University of Vermont.

 inda is an instructor for the VT-HEC Health Educator program.
-She has been a School Nurse and Health Educator at Harwood Union High School for 28 years.
+She has been a School Nurse and Health Educator at Harwood Union High School for over 30 years.
 In addition, she has been the school health coordinator for the Washington West Supervisory Union, working with school nurses and health educators, leading the health services and health education coordination efforts for K-12 across the supervisory union.
 Currently she is co-coordinator of her district’s Sexual Health and Education Program in conjunction with the Agency of Education and a grant through the Centers for Disease Control.
 Linda has a Bachelor of Science in Nursing from Norwich University and a Master of Education from Cambridge College.

 hris Knippenberg is a consultant for the VT-HEC Approaching a Solution to the Autism Puzzle (ASAP) program.
 She is a school-based occupational therapist whose focus is working with Vermont families and teams so that children can participate fully in their home and school life.
-Chris has 38 years experience as an occupational therapist, working in schools since 1977.
+Chris has over 40 years experience as an occupational therapist, working in schools since 1977.
 She has extensive training in sensory integration, autism interventions, and is a certified assistive technology provider.
 She has done advanced training in structured teaching and applying the TEACCH model to children and adolescents.
 Chris was the Vermont representative to the IDEA partnership activities designed to facilitate collaboration and excellence in carrying out programming for students with special needs, and has served as a related service mentor through the Center on Disability and Community Inclusion.
 Chris provides direct services, consultation, and training activities on a range of topics in autism, sensory regulation, transition, and home-school collaboration.

 oralyn LaBombard (formally LeBlanc) currently teaches LD 1, LD 2 and a Co-Teaching course for the VTHEC.
 She recently moved to Concord, NH where she works as an intensive needs special educator for Bow Memorial School.
 She runs a functional skills program for students with Autism.
 Prior to her move to NH, she worked at a variety of elementary schools as a special educator and also worked for Vermont Reads and the Stern Center for Language and Learning as a literacy consultant and professional development provider in literacy.
 Loralyn received her Ed.D. from the University of Vermont in Ed Leadership and Policy Studies in 2009 and her MA in Special Education in 2000 from Assumption College in Worcester, MA.
 Loralyn lives in Concord with her husband, Greg; and three kids, Camden, David and Libby and dog, Max.